thanos-io/thanos/CONTRIBUTING.md

 $ <Iterate your development>
 $ git push origin <your_branch_for_new_pr>
 ```
+**Tests for your changes**

-1. Add unit tests for new functionality.
+Add unit tests for new functionality.
 Add e2e tests for major changes to functionality.

-1. If you don't have a live object store ready, you can use the `make test-local` command.
+If you don't have a live object store ready, you can use the `make test-local` command.

-NOTE: this command skips tests against live object storage systems by specifying environment variables; this causes the
+**NOTE**: This command skips tests against live object storage systems by specifying environment variables; this causes the
 store-specific tests to be run against memory and filesystem object storage types only.
 The CI tests run uses GCS, AWS and Swift.

 Not specifying these variables will result in auth errors against GCS, AWS, Azure, COS etc.

+**Updating your branch**

+It is a good practice to keep your branch updated by rebasing your branch to master.

+* Update your master - `git checkout master; git pull <remote_name> master`

+* Rebase your master - `git rebase -i master`

+**Changelog and Review Procedure**

-1. If your change affects users (adds or removes feature) consider adding the item to the [CHANGELOG](CHANGELOG.md).
+If your change affects users (adds or removes feature) consider adding the item to the [CHANGELOG](CHANGELOG.md).

-1. You may merge the Pull Request once you have the sign-off of at least one developer with write access, or if you
+You may merge the Pull Request once you have the sign-off of at least one developer with write access, or if you
 do not have permission to do that, you may request the second reviewer to merge it for you.

-1. If you feel like your PR is waiting too long for a review, feel free to ping the [`#thanos-dev`](https://slack.cncf.io/) channel on our slack for a review!
+If you feel like your PR is waiting too long for a review, feel free to ping the [`#thanos-dev`](https://slack.cncf.io/) channel on our slack for a review!

+If you are a new contributor with no write access, you can tag in the respective maintainer for the changes, but be patient enough for the reviews. _Remember, good things take time :)_

 ### Dependency management